kurtosis-tech/kurtosis/docs/docs/quickstart.md

 Normally seeding a database would require downloading the seed data to your machine, starting Postgres, and writing a pile of Bash to copy the seed data to the Postgres server and run a `pg_restore`.
 If you forgot to check if the database is available, you may get flakes when you try to use the seeding logic in a test.

-You could try Docker Compose to volume-moun the data TAR into the Postgres server, but you'd still need to handle Postgres availability and sequencing the `pg_restore` afterwards.
+You could try Docker Compose to volume-mount the data TAR into the Postgres server, but you'd still need to handle Postgres availability and sequencing the `pg_restore` afterwards.

 By contrast, Kurtosis Starlark scripts can use data as a first-class primitive and sequence tasks such as `pg_restore` into the plan.